 In our opinion, PayPal and online banking tend to be the two easiest and efficient methods.

-Options for getting money of an account vary by sportsbook, but the following methods are generally available:
+Options for withdrawing money from an account vary by sportsbook, but the following methods are generally available:

 - online banking